 Chess was invented in India.
 It traveled eastwards and westwards through the silk route and like all immigrants it adapted to the adopted geographies.
 In Persia, it became Shatranj from Chatrang or Chaturanga meaning four parts.

-In Sharjah, I found these nicely carved and engraved chess boards almost inviting me to a game of chess.
-I am no chess player – but standing in front of those lovely boards – I wished I was.
+I found these nicely carved and engraved chess boards almost inviting me to a game of chess.
+While I am no chess player, but standing in front of those lovely boards – I wished I was.

 There are a lot of ancient utensils you can see here – most of them come with exquisite engraving.
 There are metal boxes, there are pendants with nice calligraphy on them and there are tablets with Arabic verses.